 2014 August.
 22(8):1100-6.

-Cognitive and physical fatigue tasks enhance pain, cognitive fatigue and physical fatigue in people with fibromyalgia.
+Do cognitive and physical fatigue tasks enhance pain, cognitive fatigue and physical fatigue in people with fibromyalgia?.

 Arthritis Care Res (Hoboken).